EdsterG/MeshingItUp/README.md

   7) Output OBJ files

   8) The ability to load multiple objects
     - mix of .bez and .obj files
     - display them each with different transformations

+          image-08.png
+            input: ./as3 models/example.scene

 IMAGES: